oehrlis/ad-lab/scripts/modules/README.md

 ## Functions Provided by the Module

-- `Generate-Password`:  Generates a random password with specified criteria.
+- `New-Password`:  Generates a random password with specified criteria.
 - `Write-Log`:          Writes log messages to the console with specified verbosity and optional timestamp.